You probably already practice intermittent fasting although you may not realize it. Learn about intermittent fasting and its many health benefits.

 - Increased activation of stem cells

-100 years ago, an early “fast-breaking” meal was reserved for the very young, very old, and very ill.
+What’s particularly striking is how these studies echo the wisdom of our ancestors from 100 years ago when an early “fast-breaking” meal was reserved for the very young, very old, and very ill.

 “Breakfast was seen as medicinal,” BBC History’s Ian Mortimer writes.
 “People might be prescribed ‘a breakfast of…’ as a means to sustain them in illness or old age.”

 We’ve learned a lot by experience, but we’ve also learned from Dr. Berg.
-If you are interested in implementing intermittent fasting, I recommend you watch this video from DR Berg.
-He does an excellent job introducing the subject in an easy-to-understand, concise, informative way.
+If you are interested in implementing intermittent fasting, I recommend you watch this video from him.
+His video offers a great starting point for anyone considering this lifestyle change, blending modern science with practical advice.
+You can use this link to Watch Dr. Berg’s Video on Intermittent Fasting.

 Leave a Reply